A case study by Matteo Cavucci

 From what we achieved together, the organization is developing a path toward an adaptive, learning culture.

 It’s not an easy journey.
 It requires the business to step outside the traditional habits and focus on the possible ways to serve the customer.
-It makes necessary to imagine a way of working that is different than what perhaps worked very well in the past.
+It makes it necessary to imagine a way of working that is different from what perhaps worked very well in the past.

 Learn with Matteo Cavucci

-Matteo Cavucci is the trainer of the Product Discovery with Lean Value Tree and Dynamic Product Roadmaps for Digital Products Workshop.
+Matteo is the trainer of the Product Discovery Workshop with the Lean Value Tree and Dynamic Product Roadmaps for Digital Products Workshop.